rust-lang/prev.rust-lang.org/community.md

 # The Rust Community

-Rust is an amazing programming language, but its greatest strength is its kind and inclusive community.
+The Rust programming language has many qualities, but Rust's greatest strength is the community of people who come together to make working in Rust a rewarding experience.

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation,